 Full P2P (purchase requisition to pay)”

 “Mainstream P2P systems provide a variety of options for executing the integrations covered in this research.
 Many vendors will offer prebuilt “adapters” for specific ERP systems to ease the integration processes.
-These are ideal options for customers with up to-date, non-customised ERP systems.
+These are ideal options for customers with up to-date, non-customized ERP systems.
 However, vendors also provide extensive and documented API integration points — and some will even provide cloud integration platforms to further ease the integration work.”

-Our integration methods consist of standard integrations, advanced customised integrations, and partner system integrations to support the needs of our diverse customer base.
+Our integration methods consist of standard integrations, advanced customized integrations, and partner system integrations to support the needs of our diverse customer base.
 The most suitable integration method, or combination of methods, is identified based on customer needs and environments.
 With Basware’s open APIs, you are in control of your integrations, regardless of whether the integration is done by you or an integration partner.